fachrihawari/hawari-dev/src/content/posts/database-indexing.md

 description: 'Learn how database indexing works'
 publishedAt: 2025-07-21
 tags: ["database", "indexing", "performance"]
+draft: true
 ---

 ## Preamble

 Imagine you have a large book with thousands of pages, and you want to find a specific topic quickly.
 Instead of flipping through every page, you can use the index at the back of the book to jump directly to the relevant section.
-This is similar to how database indexing works.

 ![Finding something in a book](https://example.com/database-indexing.png)